Challenge: Users Struggling to Find Products

 Research-Driven Changes

 If the IA had performed well overall, we would have focused on iterative improvements like category label changes.
-But the data told us we needed to make some fundamental changes to site’s organization.
+But the data told us we needed to make fundamental changes to the site’s organization.

 So we turned to our favorite IA research method to help rethink a site’s structure and generate a new IA: a card sort study.

-We conducted this study with 20 representative users of Baileigh’s site.
-The data allowed us to 1) understand how customers naturally group metalworking products in their mind, and 2) identify more intuitive category and subcategory names.
+We conducted this study with 20 representative users of the company’s site.
+The data allowed us to 1) understand how customers naturally group metalworking products in their minds, and 2) identify more intuitive category and subcategory names.

 We then designed a new information architecture that: